ctuning/ck-tensorflow/program/object-detection-tf-py/README.md

 ##### `OID` (**TBD**)
 Default for `dataset-oid-*`

-If the parameter is not set then a tool specific for selected dataset will be used.
+If the parameter is not set, then the tool specific for the selected dataset will be used.

 ```bash
 $ ck run object-detection-tf-py --env.CK_METRIC_TYPE=KITTI